Shadowtech1234/Lifesteal-mod/README.md

 hi, this is a addon for my friend to get on his xbox.
 This file is here so people can download it without having to download it from a website with weird and sus ads.
-Credit to the person who created it.
+Credit to the people who created it.

 How to download: